Skip to main content

 What is the best screen recorder in 2026?

-The best screen recorder depends on your needs.
+It depends on your needs.
 For quick recordings, use your OS built-in tools.
-For professional recordings with zoom effects and custom backgrounds on macOS, ScreenBuddy is the top choice.
+For professional recordings with zoom effects and custom backgrounds on macOS, a dedicated app gives the best results.
 For advanced streaming, OBS Studio is ideal.

 Related Articles